-Are you seeking information about dental insurance for seniors over 65?
-These plans are specifically designed to address the unique needs of senior oral health and fill the gap in Original Medicare coverage.
-Read on for information about the coverage and cost of senior dental insurance.
+Senior dental insurance plans are specifically designed to help address the unique needs of senior oral health and fill the gap in coverage left by Original Medicare.
+Read on for information about the coverage and cost of dental insurance for seniors over 65.

 What Do Plans Designed for Seniors Cost?